Justin Trudeau accused of misleading Canadians on Bahamas vacation

 However, the Aga Khan Foundation Canada, which lists the Aga Khan as its chairman in its most recent filings with the Canada Revenue Agency's charities section, has received federal government grants in the past for its international development projects.
-It is currently registered to lobby several government offices, including the prime minister's office.
+The foundation is currently registered to lobby several government offices, including the Prime Minister's Office.

 - Ethics watchdog launches probe into Trudeau's vacation